Gakuen Idolmaster: Live event

 The first live concert tour "Gakuen Idolmaster: Debut Live Hajime Tour" began in August 2024, and will conclude in February 2025.

 Other media

 A manga adaptation written by Smile Down the Runways author Kotoba Inoya and illustrated by Yuu Okino was announced on May 8, 2024.
 The manga series began its serialization in Weekly Shōnen Champion in the same year.
 The protagonist is Kotone Fujita.

 A radio show titled Hatsuboshi Gakuen Ongaku-bu (初星学園音楽部) premiered on Apple Music on May 18, 2024.
 The host is Akihiro Tomita.

+Gakuen Idolmaster: Story of Re;Iris

+On January 1, 2026, an 11-episode CGI anime compilation of the game's Hatsuboshi Komyu main story chapter cutscenes aired on Tokyo MX1 as Gakuen Idolmaster: Story of Re;Iris (学園アイドルマスター Story of Re;IRIS, Gakuen Aidorumasutā Story of Re;IRIS) as a New Year's Day special, accompanied by a one-hour special with the cast members for the in-game Re;Iris unit.